Here's what Tucker Carlson said that's sparking calls for an ad boycott

 Carlson, who defended his track record in a tweet, said he wouldn't give the "usual ritual contrition" after his previous comments about women surfaced.
 Instead, he invited viewers to watch his show to understand how he thinks.

-On Monday, consumers posted lists of his show's current advertisers, citing Allstate and AstraZeneca among them.
+On Monday, consumers posted lists of his show's advertisers, citing Allstate and AstraZeneca among them.
 Some wrote to Carlson's advertisers directly on Twitter, asking why they were supporting the conservative host.
-Allstate and AstraZeneca didn't immediately return requests for comment.
+Allstate didn't immediately return requests for comment.

+AstraZeneca said it stopped advertising on Carlson's program earlier this year.
+"We will not be advertising on this program in the future," the company said in an email to CBS MoneyWatch.

 "He should be fired by @FoxNews & the companies advertising during his show should boycott—immediately!" one consumer wrote on Twitter.